awwaiid/thelackthereof/content/Mathematical Markup.md

 I've taught this wiki to use LaTeX for mathematical markup, using [http://www.mathjax.org/|MathJax], a Javascript library for rendering mathematical markup.

 (Previously I used the [http://www.oddmuse.org/cgi-bin/oddmuse/LaTeX_Extension LaTeX module extension] for OddMuse.
-But that requires LaTeX be installed and some other messyness, generating images as the output.
+But that requires LaTeX be installed and some other messiness, generating images as the output.
 MathJax is better -- it requires Javascript, but gives lovely copy-pasteable equations).

 You simply wrap your math like this: $ $ x^2 $ $ to get something like $$x^2$$.
 Or, you could wrap your math with \ ( x^2 \ ) to get an inline equation, \( x^2 \).
 This page is to document some of the ways this can be used.
 Please choose 'Edit text of this page' at the bottom to play!